TUDelft-PRIME-Books/Linear-Algebra/Chapter1/Vectors.md

-In order for the reaction given in {eq}`Eq:Vectors:ChemReac` to be balanced, we need to know that there are no atoms on the left which are not present on the right and vice versa.
+In order for the reaction given in Equation {eq}`Eq:Vectors:ChemReac` to be balanced, we need to know that there are no atoms on the left which are not present on the right and vice versa.
 That is, we need to have the following vector equation:

 $$